 Older routers are not designed to handle modern internet speeds or multiple connected devices.
 If your router is several years old, it may be limiting your performance.

-Upgrading to a newer model with better range and higher speed capacity can make a noticeable difference, especially if you use high-speed internet or have a smart home setup.
+Upgrading to a newer model with better range and higher-speed capabilities can make a noticeable difference, especially if you use high-speed internet or have a smart home setup.

 Use a WiFi Extender or Mesh System